Mexicali Baja California, Mexico Travel Guide

 Choose street food vendors with high turnover and visible hygiene practices.
 Eat freshly cooked, hot food.

-Mexicali has public and private hospitals (e.g., Hospital Almater).
+Mexicali has governmental and non-governmental hospitals (e.g., Hospital Almater).
 Dial 911 for emergencies.
-Pharmacies are abundant.
+Pharmacies are numerous.

 Carry Over-the-counter anti-diarrhea medication and oral rehydration salts.